CoderTaegyeong/my-first-portfolio/README.md

 Hi, I'm Taegyeong Kim.
 I'm currently 23 years old, and a college graduate who doesn't have a job experience in Web Design.
 My major is English.
 However, I have taking 'Web Design class for Web Publishers' for 6 months.
 It officially ends on September 30th, but lessons are over.
 For more information on who I am, please visit https://linkedin.com/in/taegyeong-kim-8521a8179.
 If you want to talk to me, come to my Twitter account or email address on my LinkedIn page.

 ## About this website
 This portfolio website is what I'm making right now.
-I'm still working on responsiveness.
-I started making this on September 19th, 2019.
+I started making this on September 19th, 2019. **I plan to rewrite almost everything to make it look "my" portfolio without someone else's works.
+For copyright's sake, I will keep the sources until I finish rewriting this.
+This will take three days approximately.**

 ★Original animated graphs from https://codepen.io/tamak/pen/hzEer